Max Branning: 2006–2021

-Jack later reveals that Max is staying with their older brother Derek Branning (Jamie Foreman), and he wants to bring Max back as Tanya's family is falling apart.
+With Max away from the square, his family begins to fall apart; Jack later informs Tanya that Max is staying with their older brother Derek (Jamie Foreman), and decides to bring him back in order to sort out their family problems.
 Max visits Tanya but ends up insulting her and she throws him out.
 As Max is about to leave, Lauren stops him, telling him that Tanya has cervical cancer and they need his help.
 Max talks to Tanya, and she explains her fears about her condition and reveals that she helped her sick father to die.
 Max then vows to support Tanya and stays with her along with Derek, although Tanya later throws Derek out.
 The family manage to enjoy Christmas together as they realise it might be Tanya's last one.
-When Tanya overhears Derek taunting a dying Pat Evans (Pam St Clement), she furiously brands him a "freak" and Derek is livid when Max sides with her.
+When Tanya overhears Derek taunting Janine's stepmother Pat Evans (Pam St Clement) over their past, she furiously brands him a "freak" and Derek is livid when Max sides with her.
 Max is unnerved, however, when Derek hints that he knows things about Max that he does not want Tanya to know.
-Max becomes sexually frustrated as Tanya is never in the mood for sex, and sleeps with Roxy Mitchell (Rita Simons) after he sees her naked.
+Max becomes sexually frustrated as Tanya is never in the mood for sex due to her treatment, and nearly sleeps with Roxy after he sees her naked.
 They kiss in an alleyway but are interrupted when a shout comes for Roxy.
 The next day, they text and call each other.
 Tanya then lies to Max that her nurse has recommended she does not have any sex.
 They are later shocked to discover Lauren has drunk so much she was passed out in the street.
 Lauren claims her drink was spiked, then says she is old enough to do what she likes after she is grounded.
 She then decides to move out.
 Max later has a change of heart and texts Roxy, telling her that nothing more can happen between them.
 Max is relieved when Tanya is given the all-clear from cancer.
-Tanya is unconvinced however, and remains distant.
-Tanya's mother, Cora Cross (Ann Mitchell) suspects Max of having an affair with Roxy.
+Tanya is unconvinced, however, and remains distant while her mother Cora (Ann Mitchell) begins to suspect Max is sleeping with Roxy in the fallout.
 Max gets Roxy to admit to Cora that she attempted to seduce him, but that he refused her.
 However, after a frank discussion with Tanya over their marriage and above all sex life Max reassures Tanya that she is all that matters to him and that he will not be straying again.